ethereum/EIPs/sips/sip-62.md

 The logic of these reference prices is implemented at the data provider level, with Chainlink node operators consuming this data and publishing it into aggregator contracts.
 In order to ensure the reliability of this data multiple data providers will be selected to feed the node operators all of which connect directly to raw data from the futures markets.

 ## Implementation
-The implementations must be completed before any SIP is given status "Implemented", but it need not be completed before the SIP is "Approved".
-While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.

 ## Configurable Values (Via SCCP)
 The primary configurable variable in this SIP is the number of days to expiry defined as X in the formula above.